 Emily Arasim – Youth Education Co-Coordinator & Acequia Program Assistant

 Emily was born and raised on the Acequia Madre de Tesuque, where she grew up trailing behind the mayordomo and playing in her mothers small garden.
+She now resides in Alcalde.
 She is dedicated to learning from the land, and working with community to protect traditional seeds, farming, and water stewardship practices in New Mexico.
-Emily works for NMAA as a co-coordinator of youth education – doing school presentations, youth organizing and curriculum development – and assists with communications and other programs.
+Emily works for NMAA as a Co-Coordinator of Youth Education – leading school presentations, youth events, youth organizing efforts and curriculum development work.
+She also assists with NMAA communications, event coordination and other programs.
 She was a 2018 NMAA Los Sembradores farm apprentice, and continues to farm and caretake local seeds with friends and mentors.
 She also serves as a youth representative for Communities for Clean Water, and previously worked from 2014-2018 as the Communications Coordinator for the Women’s Earth and Climate Action Network International.
-She spends her free time jamming out to old school hip hop music and trying to become a better cook and herbal medicine maker.
+She spends her free time jamming out to old school hip hop music and trying to become a better cook and remedio maker.

 Jaimie Park – Policy Coordinator & Staff Attorney